 - Distinction: Naming distinction from competitors and between other indications for the same drug.

 - Multifaceted Opportunity: The device name may be leveraged to serve multiple purposes, allowing your company to refer to it many ways in presentations and promotions.
 Furthermore, naming your device may provide the opportunity to start a device naming theme like Sanofi did with the STAR suffix allowing it to be leveraged with additional devices.

-- Storytelling Through Good Branding: An adjoining device brand name, like REPATHA PUSHTRONEX, provides a next generation, dynamic, and innovative story without relying solely on your drug name as the singular brand messenger.
-It raises the storytelling appeal of not only your product, but also that of your company as an innovator of a highly impactful and convenient device/administration system for patients.
+- Storytelling Through Good Branding: An adjoining device brand name, like REPATHA PUSHTRONEX, provides a next-generation, dynamic, and innovative story without relying solely on your drug name as the singular brand messenger.
+It raises the storytelling appeal of not only your product but also that of your company as an innovator of a highly impactful and convenient device/administration system for patients.

-- Best Practices: It follows the industry standard in naming administering devices the vast majority of time
+- Best Practices: It follows the industry standard in naming administering devices the vast majority of the time